abhijeetforprojectonly2000-ai/smartstudy/README.md

    - This is a known issue being addressed in improvements
    - PDFs are still uploaded successfully and can be used for quizzes and chat
    - See "Future Improvements" section for planned fixes

+5. **Testing Files**
+    - Uploaded a zipfile for the documents to be tested for this app

 ## 📋 Table of Contents